 And when I got back to my room, this was waiting courtesy of Coca Cola:

-I felt like a celebrity, a celebrity I tell ya!
+I felt like a celebrity, a celebrity I tell you!

-I was looking under the bed for Angeline Jolie to come out.
+I was looking under the bed for Angeline Jolie to pop out.

 Or Reese Witherspoon.